BTS: Bifold Teacher-Student in Semi-Supervised Learning for Indoor Two-Room Presence Detection Under Time-Varying CSI: Performance Evaluation

 \subsection{Experimental Settings}

 Our experiments are conducted in an adjoining room setup, as illustrated in Fig. \ref{fig:Schematic}.
 The configuration consists of two neighboring restrooms, specifically room A in Fig. \ref{fig:RoomA} and room B in Fig. \ref{fig:RoomB}, with each of a dimension of $3.2\times 6.4\ m^2$.
 Note that a $1.5 \times 1.5\ m^2$ storage space with walls are separating the two restrooms.
 We deploy two TP-Link TL-WDR4300 wireless routers, which support IEEE 802.11n Wi-Fi protocol providing CSI information based on \cite{csitool}.
 The routers are configured in AP mode, with TX located in room A and RX in room B. The APs transmit at a center frequency of 2.447 GHz with a bandwidth of 20 MHz.
 The RX is operated under a dual-band mode, which is additionally connected to an edge server at a center frequency of 5.3 GHz.
 The edge server performing training and prediction receives 10 estimated CSI packets per second from the RX.
 As previously mentioned, data collection takes place for six rounds, with an one-hour interval between each round.
 We also record the environmental conditions during collection.
 The system parameters are presented in Table \ref{systemPar}, while the details of each round can be found in Table \ref{rounddetail}.
 We collect the data with a size of 2000 for each case in each round.
 Note that round 4 is conducted in a rainy weather, while round 6 is conducted with a different antenna orientation.
+The information of the involved participants is listed as follows: 3 women with heights (cm)/weights (kg) as 158/50, 155/46, 162/55, and 7 men with heights (cm)/weights (kg) as 174/67, 178/62, 171/62, 184/73, 185/71, 176/70, 172/56.
+The first two women and two men participate the two-room scenarios, whereas the remaining people involve the three-/four-room cases in Subsection \ref{newsub}.
+Note that all participants provide around a data volume of 500 for each case in all rounds.
+At most one person can randomly walk in either one of the two detection areas, which is regarded as a more difficult task than that more than two people.
+This is because more people will fluctuate the signal more significantly, making it more distinguishable than that with a single person in the room \cite{new_cronos}.